 However, by inputting keywords into a few sentences and repeating them over and over, you’re stuffing your content with keywords.
 Even if they’re good keywords, it’s still too much.

 Now that you’ve read through these tips, you’re ready to start optimizing your SEO!
-If you want a more advanced work, schedule a meeting with Viva La AD and let's have a talk.
+Remember, placing your website within the first rankings of Google takes a lot of time and effort.
+If you want a more advanced work that will save you time, schedule a meeting with Viva La AD and let's have a talk.